Eschatologue/CM_wiki/docs/spells/5th-level.md

 The light of dawn shines down on a location you specify within range.
 Until the spell ends, a 30-foot-radius, 40-foot-high cylinder of bright light glimmers there.
 This light is sunlight.

 When the cylinder appears, each creature in it must make a Constitution Saving Throw, taking 4d10 radiant damage on a failed save, or half as much damage on a successful one.
-A creature must also make this Saving Throw whenever it ends its turn in the cylinder.
+A creature must also make this :d20-save: **Saving Throw** whenever it ends its turn in the cylinder.

 If you're within 60 feet of the cylinder, you can move it up to 60 feet as a :rsc-bonus-action: **Bonus Action** on your turn.

 ### Destructive Wave
-*5th-level evocation*
+*5th-level Evocation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Self (30-foot radius)
 **Components:** V
 **Duration:** Instantaneous

 You strike the ground, creating a burst of divine energy that ripples outward from you.
-Each creature you choose within 30 feet of you must succeed on a Constitution Saving Throw or take 5d6 thunder damage, as well as 5d6 radiant or necrotic damage (your choice), and be knocked prone.
-A creature that succeeds on its Saving Throw takes half as much damage and isn't knocked prone.
+Each creature you choose within 30 feet of you must succeed on a Constitution :d20-save: **Saving Throw** or take 5d6 thunder damage, as well as 5d6 radiant or necrotic damage (your choice), and be knocked prone.
+A creature that succeeds on its :d20-save: **Saving Throw** takes half as much damage and isn't knocked prone.

 ### Dispel Evil and Good
-*5th-level abjuration*
+*5th-level Abjuration*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Self
 **Components:** V, S, M (holy water or powdered silver and iron)
 **Duration:** Concentration, up to 1 minute

 Shimmering energy surrounds and protects you from fey, undead, and creatures originating from beyond the Material Plane.
-For the duration, celestials, elementals, fey, fiends, and undead have disadvantage on attack rolls against you.
+For the duration, celestials, elementals, fey, fiends, and undead have :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** against you.

 You can end the spell early by using either of the following special functions.

 ***Break Enchantment.*** As your :rsc-action: **Action**, you touch a creature you can reach that is charmed, frightened, or possessed by a celestial, an elemental, a fey, a fiend, or an undead.
 The creature you touch is no longer charmed, frightened, or possessed by such creatures.

 ***Dismissal.*** As your :rsc-action: **Action**, make a melee spell attack against a celestial, an elemental, a fey, a fiend, or an undead you can reach.
 On a hit, you attempt to drive the creature back to its home plane.
-The creature must succeed on a Charisma Saving Throw or be sent back to its home plane (if it isn't there already).
+The creature must succeed on a Charisma :d20-save: **Saving Throw** or be sent back to its home plane (if it isn't there already).
 If they aren't on their home plane, undead are sent to the Shadowfell, and fey are sent to the Feywild.

 ### Dominate Person
-*5th-level enchantment*
+*5th-level Enchantment*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 60 feet
 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 You attempt to beguile a humanoid that you can see within range.
-It must succeed on a Wisdom Saving Throw or be charmed by you for the duration.
-If you or creatures that are friendly to you are fighting it, it has advantage on the Saving Throw.
+It must succeed on a Wisdom :d20-save: **Saving Throw** or be charmed by you for the duration.
+If you or creatures that are friendly to you are fighting it, it has :d20-adv: **Advantage** on the Saving Throw.

 While the target is charmed, you have a telepathic link with it as long as the two of you are on the same plane of existence.
 You can use this telepathic link to issue commands to the creature while you are conscious (no action required), which it does its best to obey.
 You can specify a simple and general course of action, such as "Attack that creature," "Run over there," or "Fetch that object."
 If the creature completes the order and doesn't receive further direction from you, it defends and preserves itself to the best of its ability.

 You can use your :rsc-action: **Action** to take total and precise control of the target.
 Until the end of your next turn, the creature takes only the actions you choose, and doesn't do anything that you don't allow it to do.
 During this time you can also cause the creature to use a reaction, but this requires you to use your own :rsc-reaction: **Reaction** as well.

-Each time the target takes damage, it makes a new Wisdom Saving Throw against the spell.
-If the Saving Throw succeeds, the spell ends.
+Each time the target takes damage, it makes a new Wisdom :d20-save: **Saving Throw** against the spell.
+If the :d20-save: **Saving Throw** succeeds, the spell ends.

 ***At Higher Levels.*** When you cast this spell using a 6th-level :rsc-spell-slot: **Spell Slot**, the duration is concentration, up to 10 minutes.
 When you use a 7th-level :rsc-spell-slot: **Spell Slot**, the duration is concentration, up to 1 hour.
 When you use a :rsc-spell-slot: **Spell Slot** of 8th level or higher, the duration is concentration, up to 8 hours.

 ### Dream
-*5th-level illusion*
+*5th-level Illusion*

 **Casting Time:** 1 minute
 **Range:** Special